Difference Between Could and May

 Parameter of comparisonCouldMay

-PossibilityThe possibility is of a general event.The possibility is of a specific event.
+PossibilityThe possibility is of a public event.The possibility is of a specific event.

 What its statesIt states that something could have happened.It states that something can happen in the future.

-PronounIt is generally used for all three persons in the subject.It generally has ‘I’ as its subject.
+PronounIt is used for all three persons in the subject.It has ‘I’ as its subject.

 What is Could?

-Could’ is used generally to state that something must have happened.
-It is used to indicate that a particular thing would have been possible in the past, although it didn’t happen.
+Could’ is used to state that something must have happened.
+It indicates that a particular thing would have been possible in the past, although it didn’t happen.

-When ‘could’ is used in a sentence, it also means that they are talking about a specific possibility or an ability of an event depending on some external or internal conditions.
+When ‘could’ is used in a sentence, it also means that they are talking about a specific possibility or an event’s ability depending on external or internal conditions.

-‘Could’ is used in a sentence to denote a resemblance between one thing and another thing.
+‘Could’ is used in a sentence to denote a resemblance between one thing and another.

 ‘Could’ is also used by a person to question someone when they want to make a humble request or seek permission for something to happen.